+Consent

-Consent: informed, freely and actively given, mutually understandable words or action, which indicate a willingness to engage in mutually agreed upon sexual activity.
+For the purposes of this Title IX Grievance Policy, "consent" means informed, freely and actively given, mutually understandable words or action, which indicate a willingness to engage in mutually agreed upon sexual activity.

-- Consent is active, not passive. - Silence or lack of resistance, in and of itself, cannot be interpreted as consent.

-• Consent can be given by words, actions, or behaviors as long as those words, actions or behaviors create mutually understandable clear permission regarding willingness to engage in the conditions of sexual activity: who, what, when, where, why, and how sexual activity will take place.

-• Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.

-- Consent can be withdrawn at any time by word or action. - Previous relationships or prior consent cannot imply consent to current or future sexual acts.
+- Consent is active, not passive. - Silence or lack of resistance, in and of itself, cannot be interpreted as consent. - Consent can be given by words, actions, or behaviors as long as those words, actions or behaviors create mutually understandable clear permission regarding willingness to engage in the conditions of sexual activity: who, what, when, where, why, and how sexual activity will take place. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity. - Consent can be withdrawn at any time by word or action. - Previous relationships or prior consent cannot imply consent to current or future sexual acts.